Noderinth/modrinth-api-types/README.md

 > # ‼️ THIS PROJECT IS A WORK IN PROGRESS! ‼️
 >
-> There is only payload and routes support for Version 2 currently.
-Request body typings and Version 3 will be coming in a future update.
+> There is only support for Version 2 currently.
+Version 3 will be coming in a future update.

 # Modrinth API Types